hoaan1995/IOT-VULN-PACK/README.md

-## IOT VULN PACK
+# IOT VULN PACK
-# For learning purposes, please do not use it illegally!!
+## Information
+We are not responsible for your illegal use and attacks on the servers without permission!<br>